 Connected Supplier

-Gas or Liquid Petroleum N/A
+Gas or Liquid Petroleum × N/A

-Water mains or private water supply ✓ scotish water
+Water mains or private water supply × N/A

-Electricity ✓ sse
+Electricity ✓ Octopus

-Mains Drainage ✓ water board
+Mains Drainage × N/A

-Telephone ✓ bt
+Telephone × N/A

-Cable TV or Satellite ✓ sky
+Cable TV or Satellite × N/A

-BroadBand ✓ bt
+BroadBand × N/A

 b(i)

 Is there a septic tank at the property?
 No

 b(ii)

-Do you have appropriate consents for the dis charge from your septic tank?
+Do you have appropriate consents for the discharge from your septic tank?
 N/A

 b(iii)

 Do you have a maintenance contract for your septic tank?
-N/A

 Please give Details?
 N/A

 Q11: Responsibilities for shared OR Common Areas

+a(i)

-a(i) Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden No Please give details?
-N/A b(i) Is there a responsibility to contribute to repair and maintenance of the roof, No common stairwell or other common areas?
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No

 Please give details?
-N/A c(i) Has there been any major repair or replacement of any part of the roof during No the time you have owned the property? d(i) Do you have the right to walk over any of your neighbours' property - for No example to put out your rubbish bin or to maintain your boundaries?
+N/A

+b(i)

+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+No

 Please give details?
+N/A

+c(i)

+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No

+d(i)

-N/A e(i) As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their No boundary?
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No

 Please give details?
+N/A

+e(i)

-N/A f(i) As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly owned).
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundary?
+Yes

 Please give details?
+Shared pathway at side of house/driveway.
+Number 10 has an access gate allowing them shared access but this has never been used as they have their own access

+f(i)

+As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly owned).
+No

+Please give details?
+N/A